 That’s because reach isn’t a trackable metric on Twitter.
 So, there is no scope for confusion.

-Twitter creates an impression whenever a user sees a tweet that you posted — either in their search results, feed, or any other conversation.
+Twitter creates an impression whenever a user sees a tweet that you posted — either in their search results, news feed, or any other conversation.

 If all of your followers see your tweets, you will get 100 impressions.
-Now let’s say you want to take the conversation forward.
+Now, let’s say you want to take the conversation forward.

 So, you reply to the original tweet with another tweet to keep the thread going.
 This will give you an additional 200 impressions out of a total of 300 impressions.

 If you want to make the most out of your Twitter marketing strategy, it’s important to understand how they count impressions.